Description

 What Is a Dichloromethane Resistance Tester in the USA?

-A dichloromethane resistance tester : also referred to as a DCM tester or dichloromethane resistance testing machine : is a laboratory instrument designed to assess the resistance of thermoplastic pipe materials, particularly PVC and CPVC, to the chemical solvent dichloromethane (DCM), also known as methylene chloride.
+A dichloromethane resistance tester in the USA: also referred to as a dichloromethane tester, DCM tester, or dichloromethane resistance testing machine: is a laboratory instrument designed to assess the resistance of thermoplastic pipe materials, particularly PVC and CPVC, to the chemical solvent dichloromethane (DCM), also known as methylene chloride.

 Why This Test Matter

 The dichloromethane resistance test is fundamentally a quality indicator for the extrusion process.
-It reveals:
+Using a high-quality dichloromethane resistance testing instrument as part of your pipe testing equipment suite reveals:

 - Whether the pipe material has been correctly processed during extrusion